Reinventing Yourself

 I got into a bit of a blowout with my mother-in-law after I asked my husband to run to the store and grab me some tampons last night.
 Personally, I didn’t think it was a big deal, and neither did he.

-Hey Uncle Gary, Is my hygiene routine actually a problem?
-I could use a little perspective.
 My fiancé is super particular about cleanliness; he showers daily, sometimes even twice.
 Meanwhile, I tend to shower every other day and wash my hair every 3–4 days.
-I’ve got curly/wavy

 Dear Uncle Gary, I was a research scientist at a major pharmaceutical company until I got laid off.
 My wife is an attorney at a top law firm, and she’s doing very well.
 When the layoff happened, we talked it through and agreed I’d stay home with the